 The idea of keeping Circus Circus as an affordable family property makes sense.
 There’s demand for fairly priced hotel rooms in Las Vegas.
 His other property, Treasure Island, is always packed with families when I visit.

-It appears that some of Treasure Island’s executives will be with Circus Circus.
+It appears that some of Treasure Island’s executives will work with Circus Circus.
 Having similarly aligned properties will allow the company to maximize its marketing dollars.
-This could be real synergies between the two properties.
+This could create real synergy between the two properties.

 The downside to keeping prices low means that Circus Circus hotel rooms will not be renovated.
 Any construction costs would have to be recouped.
 Ruffin thinks it’s more important to keep prices down in the immediate future.
 He’s probably right.
 The rooms can be updated in the future.

 There will also likely be less lodging options at Circus Circus.
-Ruffin is leaning to repurposing the land that’s currently being used as an RV Park.
+Ruffin will repurpose the land that’s currently being used as an RV Park.
 He told the Las Vegas Sun “That’s expensive dirt and I think maybe we could do something else with it.”

 The first renovation Ruffin plans for Circus Circus is to update Slots-A-Fun.
 The small casino section at Circus Circus extends out to the Vegas Strip.
 It’s in bad shape but this could become a fun entry to the casino if done right.